Podcast | Cognitive ergonomics to the fore at work and war

 The Army admits, in the past, it’s been very good at training our fighting men and women from the neck down.
 But, it is now looking more closely above the collar and sees enormous potential in using cognitive and neuro-science.
 Not only to enhance the psychological fitness and resilience of soldiers during training or operations, but in selecting recruits as well.

 Just how trainable are these cognitive attributes and to what extent can they be learned?
 Finding answers to those questions is helping to redefine protocols for identifying new recruits who can remain vigilant for longer periods, supported by wearable technologies, food supplements, and other fatigue countermeasures.
-The Army has established a network of High Performance Centres incorporating Cognitive Gyms, these are at the forefront in developing protocols and interventions which will improve soldiers’ cognitive abilities.
+The Army is piloting a number of Human Performance Centres incorporating Cognitive Gyms, these are at the forefront in developing protocols and interventions which will improve soldiers’ cognitive abilities.

 The research is exploring ways to help soldiers think clearly under stress, block out distractions, better manage their energy levels, and be more adept at interpreting battlefield situations.
 They’re also learning techniques to help them overcome the effects of sleep loss, pain, fatigue, and monotony.
 In short, to be more effective at making clear-headed decisions when lives could be on the line.